Colorado Greater Sandhill Cranes

 The primary nesting areas for the Rocky Mountain Population of Greater Sandhill Cranes include Grand, Jackson, Moffat, Routt, and Rio Blanco Counties.
 However, in the last 20 years very small numbers of cranes have been found nesting in Mesa County, western Montrose County, and more recently in Delta County.
 Nesting may also be occurring in Gunnison County.
 It’s likely that other nesting locations are known and will be reported as crane populations continue to expand in Colorado.

 In the spring, as traditional nesting grounds begin to thaw, pairs of Colorado cranes scatter from staging areas and disperse to nesting territories, which are areas of habitat that are defended against other nesting cranes.
 Upon settling into a territory, new nest construction commences or annual repairs on old nests begin in earnest.
-Nests, which are constructed on the ground and usually surrounded by water, are typically composed of small twigs and branches, but grasses and sedges are used as nesting material as well.
 During the nesting season, cranes tend to be very secretive, not willing to divulge the location of their carefully hidden nests.
 However, in recent years, cranes are becoming less wary and nests are being found in relatively close proximity to homes and ranches in Routt and Moffat Counties.

-Cranes select sites that are almost always closely associated with water.
-Willow-lined streams or beaver ponds are preferred sites in Colorado.
+Crane nest sites are almost always closely associated with water and always on the ground, never in trees.
+Typically, nests are placed so they are surrounded by water.
+Along the Yampa River Valley, cranes often build their nest primarily using cattails.
+At higher elevation, where cattail wetlands are not as common, willow-lined streams or beaver ponds are preferred sites.
+In these areas, nests are typically constructed with willow branches, sedges, and grasses.
+In riparian habitat with beaver populations, crane nests are constructed on beaver lodges, beaver dams or on grassy hummocks growing in and around the ponds.
 Studies conducted by managers and biologists with the Colorado Division of Wildlife (now Colorado Parks and Wildlife) show that about 50 percent of the nests are associated with North America’s largest rodent, the beaver.
-Crane nests are constructed on beaver lodges, beaver dams or on grassy hummocks in and around the ponds.
 A few nests have been documented in upland areas, often in sagebrush but close to water sources.
 Some nest sites in Colorado have been occupied almost continuously for 25-30 years or longer.